BCDevOps/platform-services/security/aporeto/readme.md

 - Design Patterns
   - [Design Pattern 01 - Single Namespace Microsegmentation](design_patterns/design_pattern_01/design_pattern-single_namespace_microsegmentation.md)

+# Aporeto Support
+Please see the the [support datasheet](pdfs/Aporeto_Support_Datasheet.pdf) here for Aporeto product support.

+- The following teams are able to contact Aporeto for support:
+  - DXC
+  - DevOps Platform-Services Team

 # Issue Tracking
 Please use GitHub issues in this repo with the "security/aporeto".